-into the ground; to a surface water body;
+- i. into the ground;

+- ii. to a surface water body;

-to a surface water sewer, highway drain, or another drainage system; and to a surface sewer.
+- iii. to a surface water sewer, highway drain, or another drainage system; and

+- iv. a combined sewer.

 Sustainable drainage systems that are designed to discharge water into the ground or a surface water body, may not be appropriate on or close to: